dyne/W3C-DID/README.md

 # secrets

 All secret keys are kept client-side and our server has none available, signing is done off-line and interactively to grant full end-to-end encryption.

-**Even in case our server we get hacked, your secrets will not ne leaked.**

 All client-side secrets created using this repository CLI setup are stored in the `secrets/` folder.